What Is a Frac Tank?

 Frac Tank Basics

-Frac tanks are most commonly used by the oil and gas industry, but they have a variety of other purposes in other industries as well.
+Now that we’ve clarified what a frac tank is, let’s explore this container’s various uses.
+Frac tanks are most commonly used by the oil and gas industry, but they have various other purposes in other industries as well.

 - Liquid Storage: Frac tanks both store and keep liquids from seeping into the ground.
 The agricultural industry may use them to store water for livestock, but these tanks are not used for storing drinking water intended for human consumption.